arthurBricq/crafty/arthur_notes.md

 Why is it difficult ?
 - Because it would require the PROXY to have mutable access to the WORLD RENDERER.
 - Even if I use interior mutability and give the proxy with an immutable access, it is difficult.
 WHY?
+- Because I am not sure of how I will implement the 'network scanner' that will wait for messages of the server.
+So maybe I would do a lot of extra work for nothing ?